 Making a strong seasonal color statement may come at the expense of year-long elegance.
 But it can make your home the center of attention during the spring bloom period or fall color season.Continue to 17 of 18 below.

 People who have chimneys running up the side of the house wall can use this architectural feature for unique foundation strategies.
 This can be a place that is ideal for unusually large or tall shrubs, or even small trees.

 In this example, the owners flanked their chimney with hemlocks (shrub form), complemented by other foundation plants, including large rhododendrons for spring color.

 Unique architectural features in the home may call for unique foundation planting strategies.Continue to 18 of 18 below.

 18 of 18

+In this example, the homeowners have achieved a knockout foundation planting bed for spring, graced by plants such as creeping phlox, yellow alyssum, azaleas, and andromeda (Pieris).
 The andromeda shrubs serve double duty, providing not only spring flowers but also evergreen foliage.